mozilla-l10n/localizer-documentation/webprojects/amo.md

 To fully configure Firefox to install add-ons on either dev/stage you will need to additionally do the following:

-    * Use Firefox Nightly or Firefox Developer Edition
+* Use Firefox Nightly or Firefox Developer Edition.
 * A new profile is recommended since changing the dev certs will mark existing add-on installs as invalid (this change is not immediate).
 * Go to `about:config` and set `extensions.webapi.testing` as a Boolean to `true`.
 * To install an add-on, you will need to be able to install a signed add-on from dev or stage.
 Create the `xpinstall.signatures.dev-root` pref in `about:config` as a Boolean and set it to `true`.
 * For Disco Pane: Go to `about:config` and change the host in `extensions.webservice.discoverURL` to “https://discovery.addons-dev.allizom.org/“ for Dev server or “https://discovery.addons.allizom.org/“ for Staging server.
 * If you see warnings when trying to install a theme or theme previews doesn’t work, go to `about:preferences#security` and add an exception for dev/stage (See the `Exceptions` button next to _Warn me when sites try to install add-ons_).
 * Restart the browser.

 ## Additional advance testing